liferay/liferay-docs/discover/portal/articles/05-document-management/04-using-external-repositories.markdown

 #### Step 1: Enable Basic Authentication on the SharePoint Host [](id=step-1-enable-basic-authentication-on-the-sharepoint-host)

-So that Liferay's SharePoint Connector can authenticate against the SharePoint web services, you must enable Basic Authentication on the SharePoint host.
+For the Liferay Connector for SharePoint to authenticate against the SharePoint web services, you must enable Basic Authentication on the SharePoint host.
 As you do this, make sure to empty Basic Authentication's default domain and realm fields of all values.

 Authentication setup steps differ between Windows versions.
 But as an example,